tembo-io/temback/README.md

 The `--text` option instead dumps each database as a plain text file named `db-$dbname.sql`.

-This directory will be archived as a tarball named `org_xyz-inst_abc-my_db.tar.gz` that's uploaded to the S3 bucket specified by `--bucket`.
+With `--compress` or `--bucket`, this directory will be archived as a tarball named `example-backup.tar.gz`.
+The `--bucket` option uploads this tarball to the specified S3 bucket.

 Restore
 -------

-To restore from this backup to a Postgres cluster running the same or later version of Postgres as the original, decompress the archive and change into the backup directory, then execute these commands (assuming a superuser named `postgres`):
+To restore this backup to a Postgres cluster running the same or later version of Postgres as the original, change into the backup directory, then execute these commands (assuming a superuser named `postgres`):

 ```sh
 PGUSER=postgres